cuthbertLab/music21/buildDoc/rst/moduleNote.rst

     .. method:: getNumbers()

-    Retrun a lost of all defind numbers
+    Returns a list of all defined beam numbers; it should normally be a set of consecutive integers, but it might not be.

     >>> a = Beams()
     >>> a.fill('32nd')